scitags/flowd-go/rpm/README.md

 1. Look for the result in the [scitags9al-testing][scitags9al-repo] RPM repository.

+Should the build fail, one can re-run it with the `--scratch` option, thus avoiding the extra tagging step:

+    $ koji build --scratch scitags9al "git+https://github.com/scitags/flowd-go.git#main"

 ## Koji 101
 Koji is a system aimed at making the process of releasing RPMs that much easier.
 Under the hood it leverages [Mock][mock] which in turn makes use of `rpmbuild(1)` to build the RPMs.